About the accelerated master’s degree

 - Have completed at least six credit hours of upper division coursework in the major.

-- Be on track to graduate with the undergraduate degree two semesters after being accepted into the program.
+- Be on track to graduate with the undergraduate degree two semesters after beginning the program.

 Students who do not meet these criteria may still apply to the MSUS program through the standard process as they near completion of their undergraduate program.